There are a lot of vending machines selling all sorts of things in Japan.

 2. Korean Beauty Products

-The popularity of Korean cosmetics among Japanese customers has grown thanks in large part to social media sites like Instagram and YouTube.
+The popularity of Korean cosmetics among Japanese customers has grown, thanks largely to social media sites like Instagram and YouTube.

-The huge popularity of K-pop, which includes music, dramas, and movies, was a big reason for the rise in Korean cosmetics sales in Japan.
+K-pop’s huge popularity, including music, dramas, and movies, was a big reason for the rise in Korean cosmetics sales in Japan.

-Here’s a vending machine in Nagoya that sells a range of Korean beauty products.
+Here’s a vending machine in Nagoya that sells Korean beauty products.

 3. Underwear